Chart Color Schemes

 Aspendale Gardens shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 28.8%, significantly lower than the SA4 region average of 46.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 20.3%, followed by postgraduate qualifications (6.1%) and graduate diplomas (2.4%).
-Trade and technical skills are prominent, with 32.1% of residents aged 15+ holding vocational credentials – advanced diplomas (12.1%) and certificates (20.0%).
+Bachelor degrees are the most common at 20.3%, followed by postgraduate qualifications (6.1%) and graduate diplomas (2.4%).
+Vocational credentials are held by 32.1% of residents aged 15 and above, with advanced diplomas at 12.1% and certificates at 20.0%.
+Educational participation is high, with 29.8% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education